Yuvi-App/Yu-NostalgiaMenu/README.md

 By default the it will launch what you put under DEFAULT GAME after 60 secs.

-Its best to point the launcher parameter to the games start.bat bootstrap file. for nostalgia that would look like below.
+Its best to point the launcher parameter to the games start.bat bootstrap file, for nostalgia that would look like below.

 > [NOSTALGIA Op.1 2017-06-27]
 >